Benchmarking

 Using benchmarking for underwriting

-• Get instant industry context: Quickly see whether the merchant’s revenue, expenses, and fintech activity are typical for their industry or fall outside expected ranges.
+• Get instant industry context: See whether a merchant's revenue, expenses, and fintech activity fall within the expected range for their industry, without manual research or external tools.

-• Spot unusual patterns early: Identify outliers such as unusually high expenses or elevated fintech borrowing activity that may warrant a closer review.
+• Spot unusual patterns early: Identify outliers such as unusually high expenses or elevated fintech borrowing before they become a problem.
+Early visibility helps you decide whether a closer review is warranted.

-• Support decisions with peer data: Use percentile-based benchmarks to strengthen approval or decline decisions with objective, industry-relative comparisons.
+• Support decisions with objective data: Percentile-based benchmarks give you an industry-relative reference point to strengthen approval or decline decisions, moving beyond intuition to evidence.

 Supported metrics